 5) Ask About Warranties for Materials and Workmanship

 Every brand of siding comes with a different warranty, and you should understand what’s covered with each one before choosing the right product for your home.
 You should also work with a siding contractor who offers a workmanship warranty.
-With some brands, including Hardie® siding’s 30 year non-prorated limited warranty, the warranty is void if the product is improperly installed.
 A guarantee from your contractor can provide peace of mind that you won’t run into issues down the road.